Our top tips on what to do when an elderly parent is admitted to hospital in an emergency

-- Advance Directive – do they have one regarding medical interventions, and a Do Not Resuscitate (DNR) instruction.
-Ask the GP if you don’t know.
+- Check if your elderly parent or relative has an Advance Directive regarding medical interventions, and/or a ‘Do Not Resuscitate’ (DNR) instruction.
+Ask their GP if you don’t know.
 The hospital needs a copy of these documents, which the GP can send.

-- Let people know – visits from a carer, home help or other regular appointments may need to be cancelled for a while.
+- Let people know – If they have a carer, home help or any other regular appointments, these may need to be cancelled for a while.

-- If one of your parents remains at home – check that they are able to cope alone and can get to the hospital to visit.
+- If your parent or relative’s spouse or partner remains at home, check that they are able to cope alone and can get to the hospital to visit.

-- Arrange for any pets to be looked after.
-And of course make sure the house is secure and everything is switched off; put a stop on any regular deliveries such as milk or papers.
+- Make sure their home is secure and that everything is switched off.
+Put a stop on any regular deliveries such as milk or papers.